radixon/Transportation_Problem/README.md

 ## Objective

-Minimize the distance of traveling from node i to j.
+The objective of the transportation problem is to minimize total cost.
+Cost can be the travel cost or travel distance.
+This problem specifically looks to minimize the distance of traveling from node i to node j. <br />

 Min z= ∑<sub>i</sub>∑<sub>j</sub>c<sub>ij</sub> x<sub>ij</sub>